 The top MOSFET drivers, TG1 and TG2, are driven between their respective SW and BST pin voltages.
-The boost voltages are biased from floating bootstrap capacitors C{BST1} and C{BST2} , which are normally recharged through internal bootstrap diodes D1 and D2 when the respective top

-MOSFET is turned off.
-Both capacitors are charged to the same voltage as the INTV{CC} voltage.
+The boost voltages are biased from floating bootstrap capacitors C{BST1} and C{BST2} , which are normally recharged through both the external and internal bootstrap diodes when the respective top MOSFET is turned off.
+External bootstrap diodes are recommended because the internal bootstrap diodes are not always strong enough to refresh top MOSFETs at 2MHz.
+Both capacitors are charged to the same voltage as the INTV ${CC}$ voltage.
 The bootstrap capacitors C{BST1} and C{BST2} , need to store about 100 times the gate charge required by the top switches A and D. In most applications, a $0.1\mu F$ to $0.47\mu F$, X5R or X7R dielectric capacitor is adequate.